pedrosafilipa03/codecademy-open-source/README.md

 # codeacademy-open-source

-This is my sanple open source repository!
+This is my sample open source repository!
 Hooray!